2014 Monaco GP2 Series round: Feature race

 The first race began in sunny weather with an air temperature of 18 C and a track temperature of 23 C at 11:15 Central European Summer Time (UTC+02:00) on 23 May.
-On the grid, Palmer made a slow start on his soft compound tyres and lost the lead to Evans on the super soft compound into Sainte Devote turn.
+On the grid, Palmer made a slow start on his soft compound tyres due to wheelspin and lost the lead to Evans on the super soft compound into Sainte Devote turn because Evans's tyres provided him with extra grip.
 This was in contrast from the year before when a traffic jam brought the race to a halt.
 Palmer held off a challenge from his teammate Richelmi and the duo were followed by Cecotto, Vandoorne and Coletti.
 Nasr made the best start in the field, moving from 18th to 12th by the end of the first lap as Evans opened up a one-second advantage over Palmer at the same time.
 However, Evans was prevented from extending his lead further when the safety car was deployed at the beginning of lap two for Regalia who stopped on the inside at the exit of the Tabac corner with a drive train failure that began at the Novelle chicane.
 Evans maintained his lead at the lap four restart and Palmer retained second as the top six drivers began to pull away from Haryanto in seventh.

 Jolyon Palmer (pictured in 2012) won the feature race after retaking the lead on the eleventh lap by passing Mitch Evans.

 Further down the order, Nasr, Pic, Quaife-Hobbs, Canamasas and de Jong made their mandatory pit stops during laps seven and eight as they sought to move up the order through strategy.
 By this point, Evans lost grip due to worn tyres, allowing Palmer to gradually lower his lead.
 Palmer took the lead from Evans by turning right entering Sainte Devote corner at the start of the 11th lap.
 Palmer opened up a two-second lead over Evans before the lap was over.
 Evans' slow speed allowed Richelmi to close up and a small train of cars formed behind them as Cecotto was behind Richelmi.
 Abt retired at the Loews hairpin from contact with Rossi on lap 11.
-On the next lap, a multi-car crash at the Loews hairpin stopped the race.
+On the next lap, a multi-car crash at the Loews hairpin blocked the turn and stopped the race.
 Binder tapped his teammate Negrão into a spin and blocked the entrance to the corner; he was stranded in the middle of the circuit and created a traffic jam.
 Markelov could not avoid Negrão and hit his car.
 Every driver returned to the grid and were permitted to change tyres; the order was rearranged to continue the race.
 This was despite the engines in some cars such as Rossi's and Richelmi's starting to overheat on the downhill approach to Mirabeau corner while stationary in traffic; their on-board computers went into safe mode.
 Marshals push started the affected cars down the tunnel and into the Novelle chicane.